Hackcraft-Labs/SelfInjector/README.md

 More specifically, please keep in mind the following:
 - The original shellcode buffer is left uncleared after decryption, which exposes it in cleartext.
 - The shellcode pages are allocated with `RWX` memory permissions.

+## Community

+Join the Hackcraft community discord server [here](https://discord.gg/KZZfsnQsja).
+On the server you can receive support and discuss issues related to SelfInjector.